samuelcust/apple_calculator_clone/README.md

 # apple_calculator_clone

-A Apple calculator clone writting in Flutter
+A Apple calculator clone writing in Flutter